 After signing up to an affiliate network, you'll be able to browse through the different products and services available to affiliate with.

-You will see what companies are offering as a commission percentage and what you can expect to get for PPS, PPC or PPL.
+You will see what commissions the companies are offering, i.e, what you can expect to get for PPS, PPC or PPL.

-2. Find a specific brand, product or service that you want to work with
+2. Find a brand, product or service that you want to promote

 There's hundreds of thousands of products and services, so today, you can literally find affiliate programs for anything.